C. J. Wilson: Los Angeles Angels of Anaheim

-On December 8, 2011 Wilson agreed to a five-year, $77.5 million deal with the Los Angeles Angels of Anaheim.
+On December 8, 2011, Wilson agreed to a five-year, $77.5 million deal with the Los Angeles Angels of Anaheim.
 This deal came only hours after Albert Pujols signed a record breaking ten-year, $250 million deal with Anaheim.
 The contract became official on December 10.

 On May 22, 2012, Wilson and Ernesto Frieri pitched a combined one-hit shutout against the Oakland Athletics in Oakland, a place Wilson said that he strongly disliked pitching while with the Texas Rangers.
 Wilson struck out seven and allowed two walks while giving up a single.
 He was selected to the All-Star Game in 2012 after going 9–5 with a 2.43 ERA for the Angels.
 He finished the season with a 13–10 record in 34 starts.
 He followed the 2012 season with another successful season, winning a career high 17 games while lowering his ERA from the prior season to 3.39.

 Despite the team making the playoffs in 2014, Wilson did not have a good season, finishing with an ERA of 4.51 and leading the majors in walks with 85.
 Due to his high pitch counts, Wilson averaged less than 6 innings per start.
 Wilson's season was cut short in 2015, starting only 21 games before going out with an elbow injury in early August.
 He opted for elbow surgery.

-He started the 2016 season on the disabled list recovering from elbow and shoulder surgery.
+Wilson started the 2016 season on the disabled list recovering from elbow and shoulder surgery.
 On July 5, it was announced that Wilson would undergo season-ending shoulder surgery, ending his career.